 3. Google Chrome (M1 Optimized)

 Google Chrome is potentially the best browser for macOS.
 You may have heard of Google Chrome as it has been one of the most popular web browsers for a long time.
-It is considered a pretty solid alternative to Safari due to it being available on a variety of devices and because of data syncing on all devices via your Google Account.
+It is a pretty solid alternative to Safari because it is available on various devices and because of data syncing on all devices via your Google Account.

-Chrome also comes with a huge collection of Extensions that can make your browsing experience better.
-Chrome places a lot of focus on security and loads all websites as a separate process for better security.
-Chrome also has features such as a native ad blocker, highlighting unsafe websites.
+Chrome also comes with a massive collection of Extensions that can improve your browsing experience.
+Chrome focuses on security and loads all websites as a separate process for better security.
+Chrome also has a native ad blocker, highlighting unsafe websites.

-You can also download certain websites as Chrome Apps on your desktop which makes it much easier to open them.
+You can also download certain websites as Chrome Apps on your desktop, making it much easier to open them.
 Chrome also has extensive developer tools such as inspect that can get you a detailed look at any website you want.

 For a long time now, Google Chrome has been criticized for its power-hungry nature.
-Although it has improved it still consumes more power than other browsers such as Microsoft Edge and Safari.
-Due to this, Google Chrome is not suitable if you spend a long time on your browser for things such as watching movies or TV Shows.
+Although it has improved, it still consumes more power than other browsers like Microsoft Edge and Safari.
+Due to this, Google Chrome is not suitable if you spend a long time on your browser to watch movies or TV Shows.

-In spite of this, Google Chrome is one of the Best Browsers for macOS if you want a huge collection of extensions or if you already use Chrome on another device such as your phone or laptop.
+Despite this, Google Chrome is one of the Best Browsers for macOS if you want a vast collection of extensions or already use Chrome on another device such as your phone or laptop.
 Moreover, this is one of the best browsers for macOS or any other operating system in that case.

 4. Firefox (M1 Optimized)

 You may have also heard of Firefox.
-It was really popular in the past but has since been overtaken by Google Chrome and Microsoft Edge.
+It was prevalent, but Google Chrome and Microsoft Edge overtook it.
 A couple of years ago, Mozilla released the Firefox Quantum with its main new feature being a multi-process approach, similar to what Google did with Chrome.
-Firefox Quantum is now just called Firefox and despite employing a similar method to chrome, it isn’t much of a resource hog.
+Firefox Quantum is now just called Firefox, and despite employing a similar method to chrome, it isn’t much of a resource hog.

-Firefox is overall a really smooth browser despite the occasional jitters.
-Firefox grew in popularity due to its stability, many themes, and a huge collection of extensions.
-Like other browsers, Firefox is also privacy focussed: It is open source, doesn’t collect a lot of data, and block ad trackers by default.
+Firefox is overall a smooth browser despite the occasional jitters.
+Firefox grew in popularity due to its stability, themes, and massive collection of extensions.
+Like other browsers, Firefox is also privacy-focused: It is open source, doesn’t collect a lot of data, and blocks ad trackers by default.
 Just like other browsers, Firefox supports bookmarks, spell check, editing console, and more.

 Engine: Gecko, Quantum, SpiderMonkey